Get Started with Oracle Database Free on Oracle Linux

 This tutorial uses the container and RPM installation methods to install Oracle Database Free on Oracle Linux.

-For help outside of this lab environment, see the Getting help section of the Oracle Database Free FAQ .
+For help outside of this tutorial, see the Getting help section of the Oracle Database Free FAQ .

 Objectives